shervinfernando/shervins-kaday/docs/lanka/fish-sambol.md

 * Then combine the green leaks, tomatoes, salt, green chilli, chilli flakes, turmeric powder, black pepper, and If you want a little more spice you may add the chilli powder as well.
 * Give it a good mix and let it cook for about 3-5 minutes, stir often to avoid burning.
 * While it's cooking add the fish and the potatoes.
 * Once everything is combined well.
-Take off the stove.
+Take off the stove and add lime juice.

 <img src="{{site.baseurl}}/images/fish-sambol.jpeg"/>